briankappgoldstein/new-site/_posts/2018-09-28-october-training-plan.md

 October I'll be playing flag football for the Seminary team.
 Practices are on Friday afternoons, and the competition (The Luther Bowl) is on Saturday October 27.

-My "plan" is simple.
-I'm going to lift on Mondays and Wednesdays and Row on Tuesday and Thursdays.
-The lifting will be low to moderate intensity with moderate to high volume - something like 8 reps for 4 sets for the big lifts, and some variety provided by all the new toys I have available.
-No set will be taken to failure, aiming for 2-3 reps in reserve at most intense.
-Rest periods will be short by powerlifting standards - 2-3 minutes  - to allow for a lot of volume.
-Both days will train the entire body; likely starting with the squat or deadlift, then the press or bench press, then additional work to round things out: split squats, rows, back extensions, arm and ab work.

-The rowing will be very simple too: 60 minutes at a steady state.
+The rowing will be very simple: 60 minutes at a lowish intensity steady state.
 Get in, get the meters, get out.
+The lifting will be pretty simple too.
+Lower intensity, moderate to high volume, wide variety of exercises - squatting and benching for sure, but also lat pull downs, cable rows, pull-ups, dumbbell rows, dumbbell presses, split squats, lunges, hyperextensions, arm work and ab work.
+The theme is a  General fitness, aiming to prepare for more intense rowing.

 I'm focusing on rowing for several reasons: I enjoy it, it's reasonably low impact, and it's easy to quantify in a non-stupid way.

 Since it doesn't look like powerlifting is in the cards for the foreseeable future, I want to knock off a few Rowing goals.

-60 minutes: >15000m
+60 minutes: >15000m (i.e. a 2:00/500m pace)
-10k : under 40 minutes
+10k : 39:30 (1:58.5/500m)
-5k: under 18 minutes
+5k: under 18:30.
+(1:51/500m)
-2k: under 7 minutes
+2k: under 7 minutes (1:45/500m)
 500m: under 1 minute, 30 seconds.

 November I'll start to get more specific toward these goals.
-By far the easiest one to improve is the 60 minute row.
+By far the easiest one to improve is the 60 minute row - as your capacity builds, your average pace gets faster.
+You also become more efficient at the task of rowing, which has downstream effects on the shorter distances.
+That's where we'll start.

-One thing I'll continue for October is a small home workout watching sports on saturdays.
+One thing that I've been doing is a small home workout watching sports on the weekend.

 Basically, it's 20-30 seconds work and 30-40 seconds rest for a half hour, rotating a wide variety of calishtenics exercises.
-It's great for recovery and looks a lot like the general strength and abs featured here:
+It's great for recovery and looks a lot like the general strength and ab work featured here:

 https://www.flotrack.org/video/6193758-workout-wednesday-circuit-with-harvards-gabby-thomas